-COMBATIVE TRADITIONS DEVELOPMENT OF MIND, BODY & SPIRIT
+COMBATIVE TRADITIONS DEVELOPMENT OF MIND BODY SPIRIT

 All training is via appointment only due to the serious nature of Sekiguchiryu Battou-Jutsu

-Ken Jutsu 剣術
+Ken - Jutsu 剣術

 "Sword techniques" and "is used as a universal term generally for sword training".

-Battou Jutsu 抜刀術
+Battou - Jutsu 抜刀術

-"the craft of drawing out the sword" and "killing one's enemy simultaneously".
+"The craft of drawing out the sword" and "killing one's enemy simultaneously"

-It's an older Japanese word for iai-jutsu.
+It's an older Japanese word for Iai-jutsu.

-Battoujutsu is a field of kenjutsu which deals specifically with the rapid drawing and sheathing of a sword.
+Battou-Jutsu is a field of Kenjutsu which deals specifically with the rapid drawing and sheathing of a Japanese katana sword.

-In most cases, a katana being drawn from its sheath moves with a much greater speed and force than when it is being wielded normally.
+In most cases, a Katana Sword, being drawn from its sheath moves with a much greater speed and force; than when it is being wielded normally.
 Additionally, greater drawing speed gives a swordsman an significant advantage in combat over an opponent whose speed is inferior with a sword already drawn in hand.

 This is due in part to the fact that a katana's sharp blade curves upward against the inside of the sheath, allowing the swordsman to use more strength in drawing it without having to worry about applying extra fine motor skills to control his movements - the sword's path is guided by the sheath while the blade meets no resistance, moving two to three times faster than normal.
 Generally, Battou-Jutsu is practice as a highly specialised part of a classical Koryu Bujutsu and is closely integrated with the tradition of Swordsmanship / Kenjutsu.

 The Battou-Jutsu swordsmen will often practice with a "Real Shinken Sword" (live blade)to improve their cutting ability, against soaked straw bamboo & gyoza mats used for (Tameshigiri)